PsiACE/riteraft/README.md

 }
 ```

 Only 3 methods need to be implemented for the Store:
 - `Store::apply`: applies a commited entry to the store.
 - `Store::snapshot`: returns snapshot data for the store.
-- `Store::apply`: applies the snapshot passed as argument.
+- `Store::restore`: applies the snapshot passed as argument.

 ### running the raft